sarthak-kasturiwale/Exploratory-Data-Analysis---Sample-Super-Store/README.md

+# The Sparks Foundation - GRIPJAN 21

+# Task 3 :- Exploratory Data Analysis - Retail

 # Exploratory-Data-Analysis---Sample-Super-Store

-Exploratory Data Analysis - Retail
+Created the dashboards to analyze the data & visualize it using Tableau.